What is an AIM ISA portfolio?

 - Speed – IHT relief kicks in after just two years.
 This compares favourably to other forms of estate planning.

-- Simplicity – investing in an IHT portfolio requires a simple transaction, similar to investing in other tax-efficient products.
+- Simple to apply – investing in an IHT portfolio requires a simple transaction, similar to investing in other tax-efficient products.
 There are no eligibility criteria for income, health or age.
 Investors are, however, required to answer some questions about their investment knowledge and experience.

 - Control – your money is not locked away.
 Should your circumstances change or should you need access, you can make withdrawals.
 The amount you withdraw will lose its ISA status and will no longer be IHT free, but what remains invested should be.